lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 abstract def children_bounding_rectangle : SF::IntRect
 ```

-This means, we expect each collection class to implement a method called `#children_bounding_rectangle`, which will return a rectangle.
-There are now 2 rectangle methods in our architecture:
+There are now 2 rectangle-returning methods in our architecture:
 - `bounding_rectangle`, which defines components **own** space on screen
 - `children_bounding_rectangle`, which defines area available for components children.